samjmck/samjmck.com/content/blog/stateless-serverless-to-do-app/index.en.md

 ## What's so interesting about serverless computing?

 As someone who is hosting a few small websites and services for fun, I don't want to spend any time managing any servers.
 Obviously, serverless solves that issue for me.
 I also don't want to be spending any money on these projects.
-Most serverless platforms have generous free tiers with a lot of compute time for free which fits these projects perfectly.
+Most serverless platforms have generous free tiers with a lot of compute time which fits these projects perfectly.

 Latency is also an issue with self-hosting my projects.
 I live in Belgium while most people that read my posts don't.
 I would love for my projects to load at roughly the same speed regardless of where you're visiting it from.
 This is an easy problem to solve for static sites: just use a Content Delivery Network (CDN).
-For dynamic content that is computed on the fly, this used to be quite a complex issue to solve but with serverless is it very straightforward as your code normally gets executed at the datacenter closest to your client.
+For dynamic content that is computed on the fly, this used to be quite a complex issue to solve.
+With serverless, is it very straightforward: your code (generally) gets executed at the datacenter closest to your client.
 I will demonstrate the speed later in this post, it truly feels like black magic.

 ## Database design and storage

 A user visiting the site should be able to create multiple lists with each list containing multiple "to-do" items that can be checked.
-The list should also be shareable through a link with other users.
+The list should also be shareable with a link.
 If I write these models in TypeScript, it might look something like this:

 ```ts
 type Item = {